zryska/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 The configuration takes effect immediately after the command completes.

-The above example will result in a minimal configuration of Edge System.
+The above example will result in a minimal configuration of Edge Data Store.
 It will only support [OMF](xref:omfQuickStart) and [SDS](xref:sdsQuickStart) operations using REST.
 No egress is configured, so no data will be forwarded to either [OCS](xref:ocsEgressQuickStart) or [PI Web API](xref:piEgressQuickStart).

-### Maximum Edge System Configuration
+### Maximum Edge Data Store Configuration

-The following JSON file represents maximal configuration of an Edge System.
+The following JSON file represents maximal configuration of an Edge Data Store.
 There are Modbus and Opc Ua components, and egress is configured to send to both PI Web API and OCS.
 If a system were configured with this JSON file.
 In this example both operational data (namespace = default) and diagnostic data for the system and the adapters (namespace = diagnostics).

 ```json
 {